UTAH ARSENAL FUTBOL CLUB BYLAWS

 No Club member shall engage in any position or function, which position or function presents a conflict of interest with the Club, in an effort to gain advantage for their personal or business gain.
 Any potential conflict of interest shall be declared in a disclosure statement to the board.
 The statement may be submitted voluntarily or upon request of the President.
 The board shall investigate and, if necessary, take action for removal of the individual from their position with the Club.

 Upon the winding up and dissolution of the Club, after paying or adequately providing for the debts and obligations of the Club, the remaining assets shall be distributed to a nonprofit fund, foundation or corporation, which is organized and operated exclusively for charitable purposes and which has established its tax exempt status under Section 501(c)(3) of the Internal Revenue Code.
 If the Club holds any assets in trust, said assets shall be disposed of in such a manner as may be directed by order or decree of the District Court of the County in which the Club’s principal office is located, upon petition therefore, by any person concerned in the liquidation.

-B. “Coach” means an individual who instructs Club Players and directs team strategy at practices and games.
+represent a team.
+B. “Coach” means an individual who instructs Club Players and directs team strategy at practices

 and games.
 C. “Majority” means more than half (>50%) unless otherwise noted as a 2/3 majority.
 D. “Member” means any individual or organization registered or affiliated with the Club